aniket-bhadra/django-backend-systems/notes.md

    ```
 3. Access Django Admin Panel (`/admin` in the browser) to add, update, or delete objects.

+In Django models actually define DB schema, so when we create schema or edit that schema, basically edit that model, then we have to run `makemigrations` command which actually creates a blueprint, then we run `migrate` to execute the real SQL command and create DB table or apply changes to that DB table.

+But when we add data to that table there are 2 options:
+1. **Python shell** - there we instantiate object from model class, add/update and then save it
+2. **Admin panel** - there we add data with UI, but both of these methods use Django's database abstraction API to interact with the DB

+**Key difference:**
+- **To create/change table structure (schema)**: We need `makemigrations` (creates blueprint) → `migrate` (executes SQL)
+- **For CRUD operations (data)**: We use UI or shell commands - SQL commands are executed directly through Django's ORM without needing migration steps

+So schema changes require the migration process, but data operations happen immediately through Django's database abstraction API.

+ When you modify models.py, you must run `makemigrations` then `migrate` because you're changing the database schema structure.
+ Django provides this two-command approach so you can review schema changes before applying them to ensure you're absolutely sure.
+ **CRUD operations are direct**: For regular CRUD operations (create, read, update, delete data), no migrations are needed since you're only manipulating data, not changing the database structure.

 in models.py-
 class Item(models.Model):